 Board on Behavioral, Cognitive, and Sensory Sciences

 National Research Council

-Wanchisen received a B.A. in English and Philosophy from Bloomsburg University in Pennsylvania, an M.A. in English from Villanova University, and her doctorate in Experimental Psychology from Temple University.
+Wanchisen received a B.A. in English and Philosophy from Bloomsburg University in Pennsylvania, an M.A. in English from Villanova University.
+She received her doctorate in Psychology from Temple University.
 She is a long-standing member of the Psychonomic Society, the Association for Behavior Analysis - International, and the American Psychological Association, where she is a Fellow of Division 25 (Behavior Analysis).
 She has served on the editorial boards of the Journal of the Experimental Analysis of Behavior and The Behavior Analyst while also serving as a guest reviewer of a number of other journals.

 Previously, Wanchisen was the executive director of a non-profit advocacy organization then called the Federation of Behavioral, Psychological, & Cognitive Sciences in Washington, DC, and, prior to that was Professor in the Department of Psychology and Director at Baldwin-Wallace University in Ohio.